-One mechanism that has seen success in other countries is a voucher program for vulnerable groups, such as pregnant women and their children or identified poor populations.
-While more reliable health expenditure data is needed to quantify the burden on households, facility-based infant deliveries, including those requiring caesareans, have been found to be one of the largest reasons for hospital admission for migrant populations, and thereby place high cost burdens on families.
-Higher exposure to risks for migrant populations, including low antenatal care attendance due to a lack of services with appropriate providers, cost barriers, transportation constraints, or trade-offs with other pressing needs, may create the need for more specialized, and thus more costly, care.
-Providing coverage for such services could help reduce the financial burden on families, while carrying long-term benefits for the population.
+One mechanism that has seen success in other countries is voucher programs for vulnerable groups, such as pregnant women and their children or identified poor populations.74 While more reliable health expenditure data is needed to quantify the burden on households, facility-based infant deliveries, including those requiring cesareans, have been found to be one of the largest reasons for hospital admission for migrant populations, and thereby place high cost burdens on families.75 Higher exposure to risks for migrant populations, including low antenatal care attendance due to a lack of services with appropriate providers, cost barriers, transportation constraints, or trade-offs with other pressing needs may create needs for more specialized, and thus more costly, care.75 Providing coverage for such services could help reduce financial burdens on families, while carrying long-term benefits for the population.76

-Voucher schemes have been successfully used to target vulnerable populations and provide limited free services in the absence of formal social health insurance systems in many countries dealing with migrant populations, including Myanmar and Colombia, where problems persist with low utilization of services.
-Such a scheme could be considered for providing limited maternal and child health services, such as delivery (normal and cesareans, if medically indicated) and/or pre- and post-natal care in selected communities with high migrant populations in the DRC.
-In addition to the financial support provided through these schemes, vouchers have also been found to carry benefits in providing community support roles, such as health promotion services, which are more critical for at-risk migrant and hard-to-reach populations.
+Voucher schemes have been successfully used to target vulnerable populations and provide limited free services in the absence of formal social health insurance systems in many countries dealing with migrant populations, including Myanmar^{77,78} and Colombia79, where problems persist with low utilization of services.
+Such a scheme could be considered for providing limited maternal and child health services, such as delivery (normal and cesarians, if medically indicated) and/or pre- and post-natal care in selected communities with high migrant populations in the DRC.
+In addition to the financial support provided through these schemes, vouchers have also been found to carry benefits in providing community support roles, such as health promotion services, which are more critical for at-risk migrant and hard-to-reach populations.80

-Successful voucher programs require a competent management body, careful monitoring for quality assurance, and a network of voucher distributors or promoters, which could be community health workers or other reliable health workers who are able to travel, to identify communities and connect eligible populations with covered health services.
-In addition, facilities serving voucher recipients must receive appropriate support to successfully manage the influx of patients without decreasing the quality of care.
+Successful voucher programs require a competent management body, careful monitoring for quality assurance, and a network of voucher distributors or promoters, which could be community health workers or other reliable health workers who are able to travel, to identify communities and connect eligible populations with covered health services.^{77,81} In addition, facilities serving voucher recipients must receive appropriate support to successfully manage the influx of patients without decreasing the quality of care.
 While voucher programs require initial investment and technical support, the set-up and management of these cadres can be conducted at a local or provincial level, making them more manageable and financially palatable for donors.